Henry-Yip/Three_Body_Problem_Code/README.md

  - The initial 3 indicates the number of particles (always 3 in a three-body problem).
  - Each "Point" refers to a specific timestep.
  - The subsequent lines provide the coordinates corresponding to the positions of the particles at each timestep.

+# Acknowledgements
+I would like to express my gratitude to Dr. Jenni Smillie for generously taking the time to supervise this project.